RetroDECK/ES-DE/CONTRIBUTING.md

 #### v2.1

-* Migration tools for importing game metadata and media from other front-end applications
+* Migration tools for importing game metadata and media from other frontend applications
 * Auto-import tools for Steam, Lutris etc.

 To see which features have been implemented in previous versions, please refer to [CHANGELOG.md](CHANGELOG.md).